-Our contractual obligations as of December 31, 2023 consist of our amended lease agreement ("February 2019 Lease Agreement") for an aggregate total of 62,756 square feet of leased office space ("Total Premises") through November 30, 2026.
-Total rent expense for the year ended December 31, 2023 was \$1,700,005 and we do not expect any significant changes in future periods.
+Our contractual obligation as of December 31, 2024 consist of our amended lease agreement ("February 2019 Lease Agreement") for an aggregate total of 62,756 square feet of leased office space ("Total Premises") through November 30, 2026.
+Total rent expense for the year ended December 31, 2024 was \$1.7 million and we do not expect any significant changes in future periods.
 In addition, we entered into a sublease agreement with a third party to sublease 12,112 square feet of our leased space.
 The sublease commenced on October 1, 2021 and was contracted to end October 31, 2026.
-Rent expense for the year ended December 31, 2023 was offset by \$226,153 of sublease income.
-We are in the process of terminating the sublease agreement and do not expect any additional sublease income beyond the first quarter of 2024.
+We terminated the sublease agreement on June 24, 2024.

 We may enter into contracts in the normal course of business with clinical research organizations for clinical trials and clinical supply manufacturing and with vendors for pre-clinical research studies, research supplies and other services and products for operating purposes.
 These contracts generally provide for termination on notice, and therefore, we believe that our non-cancelable obligations under these agreements are not material.
-As of December 31, 2023, other than our leases, we had no material Contractual Obligations or Commitments that will affect our future liquidity.
+As of December 31, 2024, other than our leases, we had no material contractual obligations or commitments that will affect our future liquidity.